jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

     class_yr = models.IntegerField()
 ```

-This created a model for a table that will hold information about a student, including the name and class year.
+This creates a model for a table that will hold information about a student, including the name and class year.
 Now return to the base directory for the django project and run the following commands to create the tables
 in the database.